open-telemetry/opentelemetry-collector-contrib/extension/oauth2clientauthextension/README.md

 - [**client_secret**](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) - The secret string associated with above identifier.
 - [**scopes**](https://datatracker.ietf.org/doc/html/rfc6749#section-3.3) - **Optional** optional requested permissions associated for the client.
 - **timeout** -  **Optional** specifies the timeout on the underlying client to authorization server for fetching the tokens (initial and while refreshing).
-  This is optional and not setting this configuration implies there is no timeout on the client. see ()
+  This is optional and not setting this configuration implies there is no timeout on the client.
+Refer [here](https://golang.org/src/net/http/client.go#L90)

-For more information on client side tls settings, see [configtls README](../../config/configtls/README.md).
+For more information on client side TLS settings, see [configtls README](../../config/configtls/README.md).